Dirk Nowitzki: Magic Johnson Award and 10,000 rebounds (2013–2015)

-2015–16 season: Final playoff appearance
+Final playoff appearance and 30,000 points (2015–2017)

 On November 11, 2015, Nowitzki scored a season-high 31 points in a 118–108 win over the Los Angeles Clippers.
 He also grabbed a team-high 11 rebounds and passed former teammate Shawn Marion for 15th on the all-time career rebounding list.
 On December 23, Nowitzki moved past Shaquille O'Neal into sixth place on the NBA's career scoring list, then made the go-ahead basket with 19.2 seconds left in overtime to help the Mavericks defeat the Brooklyn Nets, 119–118.
 On February 21, he scored 18 points against the Philadelphia 76ers, becoming the sixth player in NBA history to reach 29,000 career points.
 On March 20, he set a new season high with 40 points in a 132–120 overtime win over the Portland Trail Blazers.
 His 20th career 40-point game was his first since January 2014, and the first by a 37-year-old since Karl Malone in 2000–01.

 In Game 4 of the Mavericks' first-round playoff series against the Oklahoma City Thunder, Nowitzki passed Elgin Baylor (3,623 points) for 15th on the NBA's career playoff scoring list.
 The Mavericks lost the series four games to one.

-2016–17 season: NBA Teammate of the Year and 30,000 points

 On July 27, 2016, Nowitzki re-signed with the Mavericks.
 Nowitzki missed several games early in the season with Achilles tendon problems.
 On March 7, 2017, in a 122–111 win over the Los Angeles Lakers, Nowitzki became the sixth player in NBA history to score 30,000 regular-season points.
 He also became the first international player to reach the milestone and one of only three to score all 30,000-plus with one team—the others being Karl Malone (Utah Jazz) and Kobe Bryant (L.A.
 Lakers).
 The Mavericks finished the season with a 33–49 record and missed the NBA Playoffs.

 Following the 2016–17 season, Nowitzki exercised his player option to become a free agent; this move allowed the Mavericks to re-sign him with less money and be able to pursue other free agents.